Patterns of the $V_2$-polynomial of knots: Computing the -polynomials

-Given a planar diagram of a knot, the computation is assembled from the following parts: \begin{enumerate}[(1)] \item Convert the planar diagram into the planar diagram of a corresponding long knot, with up-pointing crossings, and record the rotation number for each arc; \item Correspond each crossing with the pre-computed $R$-matrices.
-Since the crossings are up-pointing, there are only two kinds of crossings (positive and negative); \item Tensor contract the crossings until the polynomial is obtained, following an order that simplifies the computation.
-The contraction is done accordingly to the rotation numbers of arcs, which, together with the pre-computed curls associated to the $R$-matrix, determine the signs of intermediate terms. \end{enumerate}
+Given a planar diagram of an oriented knot, the computation of the $V_n$-polynomial is assembled from the following parts: \begin{enumerate}[(I)] \item Convert the planar diagram into a planar diagram of a corresponding oriented long knot with up-pointing crossings, define a height function on it and record the rotation number of each arc; \item To each crossing and arc with nonzero rotation number, attach the $R$-matrix in consideration as a $4$-tensor, obtaining a tensor network on the shadow graph of the oriented long knot diagram; \item Tensor contract the resulting tensor network, obtaining the $V_n$-polynomial. \end{enumerate} The real computation happens in Part~(III), which is exactly where the optimization takes place.

-Part (1) is done by directly calling the function \texttt{Rot[]} from \cite{BNV:API}.
-The part most critical to the speed of computation is to determine the order to which the contraction is performed.
-Before explaining our method of determining the order, we briefly review some standard terminologies of tensor contraction.